NEONScience/NEON-Data-Skills/_posts/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/m7SXoFv6Sdc" frameborder="0" allowfullscreen></iframe>

 ##How LiDAR Works ##
-<iframe width="560" height="315" src="//www.youtube.com/embed/m7SXoFv6Sdc" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="//www.youtube.com/watch?v=RR1QFE-mB0k" frameborder="0" allowfullscreen></iframe>

 ##Learning Outcomes
-At the end of this activity, participants should:
+At the end of this activity, you should be able to:

 *	Explain how a LiDAR system works
 *	List some key attributes of discrete return LiDAR data points
 *	Explain how LiDAR data are used in science
 *	Understand what LIDAR point clouds look like and know how to use the PLAS.Io viewer to explore LiDAR data las files.
-*	Understand the basic formats that lIDAR data are available in.
+*	Understand the basic formats that LiDAR data are available in.

-#Let's Get To It!

-##Introduction - Key Points to Review ##
+## Let's Get Started - Key Concepts to Review ##

 ### Why LiDAR ###